 Mezzo-soprano Celia Raven Lee is a regular collaborator with VoiceScapes and Rosa Barocca, a founding member of LaVIe, and has performed with the Festival Chorus and Calgary Pro Musica Society.
 She has been a soloist in productions of Handel’s Messiah and Dixit Dominus, the Vivaldi Gloria, the St. Saens Christmas Oratorio, and Bach’s Mass in B Minor.
 Operatic and musical theatre roles include Dido in Dido and Aeneas, Annio in La Clemenza di Tito and the Queen in The Queen, the Bear and the Bumblebee.
 Celia has a background in Environmental Biology and Environmental Design, and currently consults on social policy.
 She attended York University for a senior year in Voice, and participated in young artist programs with Tafelmusik, the Summer Opera Lyric Theatre, and the Conservatory of Victoria.
-This is her first time performing with Luminous Voices.

 JULIE FREEDMAN SMITH

 Alto Julie Freedman Smith has been singing since childhood and has travelled the world with her music.
 A founding member of Luminous Voices, she loves to perform and to teach, having spent many years as a music teacher, voice instructor, choral conductor, soloist and clinician.
 Since 2002, she has encouraged parents across the country as co-founder of Parenting Power.